polkadot-api/polkadot-api/packages/cli/README.md

-  -w, --wsUrl <URL>           Source from websocket url -c, --chainSpec <filename>  Source from chain spec file -n, --name <name>           Source from a well-known chain -p, --persist               Persist the metadata into the file {name}.scale -h, --help                  display help for command
+  -w, --wsUrl <URL>           Source from websocket url -c, --chainSpec <filename>  Source from chain spec file -n, --name <name>           Source from a well-known chain --no-persist                Do not persist the metadata as a file -h, --help                  display help for command
 ```